 “Before we left, we wrote a contract for the itinerary and the money for these four days,” I said, picking up a pen.
 “We are now going to change that contract.
 Tomorrow, instead of riding on your motorcycle to Nha Trang, I will get onto a public bus and take the seven hour journey alone.
 We will also change the amount of money I pay you to half.”

 Lulu blanched and choked out, “No!
-We go to Nha Trang together!
+We must go to Nha Trang together!
 I want take you to Nha Trang!
-Why you change contract?
+Why are you changing the contract?
 Why?”

 Lulu let out a yelp like a dog that had been hit by a motorcycle and threw himself forward over the desk.
-“OKAY, OKAY!” he hissed, “Yes, yes, change contract!
+“OKAY, OKAY!” he hissed, “Yes, yes, change the contract!
 But not so loud, not so loud!
-They look at me!”
-Thank you, Vietnamese Shame Culture, for getting my back.
+They’ll look at me!”
+Thank you, Shame Culture, for getting my back.

 With a sigh of relief I turned back towards the contract.
 I lowered the price three times, and each time Lulu nodded rabidly and hissed, “Yes, yes, just not so loud!”
 By nine pm we awkwardly shook hands and Lulu said he’d help me to the bus station at eight thirty in the morning.

 At one am I awoke with a start and remembered: In Vietnam, buses leave in the early, early morning, not the afternoon.
 I padded downstairs and woke the poor, sleeping hotel clerk and had her check the bus times.
 Sure enough, the bus I wanted to take to Nha Trang was scheduled to leave at eight FIFTEEN in the morning.
 I shook my head in disgust and re-set my alarm.